GTMStack

 SERP content quality: Read the top 5 results.
 Are they genuinely good?
 Or are they shallow, outdated, or misaligned with the searcher’s intent?
 If you can write something meaningfully better, the KD score is less relevant.

-SERP content freshness: If the top results are from 2022, there’s an opportunity to publish something current.
+SERP content freshness: If the top results are from 2022 or 2023, there’s an opportunity to publish something current.
 Google increasingly favors fresh content for topics that evolve.

 SERP diversity: If the top 10 results include a mix of blogs, forums, product pages, and YouTube videos, Google isn’t sure what format best serves the query.
 You have room to compete.

-Domain authority of competitors: If the top 5 results are all from sites with DA 80+, you need an exceptional page to compete.
+Domain authority of competitors: If the top 5 results are all from sites with DA 80+, you need an exceptional page.
 If there are results from DA 20-40 sites, it’s more accessible.

 Featured snippets and SERP features: If there’s a featured snippet, ranking for it can leapfrog you past several higher-authority pages.
 Look at what content format triggers the snippet and replicate it.